Practical No-box Adversarial Attacks with Training-free Hybrid Image Transformation: Experiments

 \subsection{Attack Real-world Recognition System}

-To further demonstrate the practical property of our HIT, we apply HIT to attack a real-world recognition system, \textit{i.e.}, Google Cloud Vision API.
-Different from existing works~\cite{chen2017zoo,brendel2017decision} which need a large number of queries for optimization, we directly apply HIT with the default setting.
-As illustrated in Fig.~\ref{adv_real}, our no-box HIT with $\varepsilon=16$ can effectively change top-k labels.
-For example, the top-5 label of the Fish (top row) is {``Fish", ``Fin", ``Seafood", ``Ray-finned fish" and ``Marine biology"}, while our adversarial example is {``Reptile",``Turtle", ``Terrestrial Animal", ``Pattern" and ``Art"}.
+To further demonstrate the practical property of our HIT, we attack a real-world recognition system, \textit{i.e.}, Google Cloud Vision API.
+Different from existing works~\cite{chen2017zoo,brendel2017decision} which need a large number of queries for optimization, we can directly apply HIT with the default setting to craft adversarial example.
+In this experiment, we randomly sample 200 raw images that are correctly classified by the API to evaluate our HIT($\varepsilon=16$).
+Notably, our attack success rate can reach \textbf{72.5\%}.
+Besides, we observe that our no-box HIT can effectively change top-k labels.
+As illustrated in Fig.~\ref{adv_real}, the top-5 label of the Fish (top row) is {``Fish", ``Fin", ``Seafood", ``Ray-finned fish" and ``Marine biology"}, while our adversarial example is {``Reptile",``Turtle", ``Terrestrial Animal", ``Pattern" and ``Art"}.
 This result also demonstrates that our HIT can effectively disrupt category-dependent features.